vanessayanbingzhu/Amazon_reviews_classfication_PyTorch_LSTM/README.md

 Python version: 3.10.12

 ### Data
-Data is download from kaggle. \n
+Data is download from kaggle. \
 In the dataset, class 1 is the negative and class 2 is the positive. https://www.kaggle.com/code/yacharki/binary-classification-amazon-reviews-84-lstm/input